digitalwm/cloudjs/README.md

 # Changelog

 v 0.0.3 - Added linux signal interception.
-When closed with signal SIGINT, SIGHUP and SIGQUIT the module distributes all its pool objects to all the remaining nodes in equal portions.
+When closed with signal SIGINT, SIGHUP and SIGQUIT the module distributes all its pool objects to all the remaining nodes in equal portions. v 0.0.4 - Added encryption to events sent on the network.
+This can be switched on and off.
+Uses DES encryption method.

 # Features